The Lewis Foundation

 The foundation does not publicly specify exclusions, but based on their grantmaking pattern, they do not appear to fund:

-• International organizations (focus is domestic U.S.)
+- International organisations (focus is domestic U.S.)

-• Individual scholarships or fellowships
+- Individual scholarships or fellowships

-• Medical research
+- Medical research

-• Arts and culture outside of documentary film
+- Arts and culture outside of documentary film

 Governance and Leadership

 Adam J. Lewis - President (unpaid, voluntary position) Adam Lewis is the son of the late billionaire Peter B. Lewis, founder of the foundation and former chairman of Progressive Insurance.
-Under Adam's leadership, the foundation has continued supporting progressive causes, civil liberties, and environmental organizations while developing stronger ties to the Aspen community and Colorado-based nonprofits.
+Under Adam's leadership, the foundation has continued supporting progressive causes, civil liberties, and environmental organisations while developing stronger ties to the Aspen community and Colorado-based nonprofits.

 Melony M. Lewis - Vice President (unpaid, voluntary position) Serves alongside Adam Lewis in foundation leadership.